 • Testing

-• Commissioning the new control system
+• Commissioning of the new control system